 Tree City USA is a nationwide movement that promotes urban forestry management.
 The benefits of an abundance of trees in town include reducing energy consumption, taming stormwater runoff, fighting climate change and, providing natural beauty for inhabitants and visitors.

-2) The new Hanging Lake reservations and shuttle service
+2) The new Hanging Lake reservations

 which becomes operational on May 1, is another of Glenwood’s green initiatives.
 The popular hiking site and National Natural Landmark in Glenwood Canyon was in danger of being loved to death with over 130,000 visitors per year.
 The new permit system will allow the popular hiking trail to recover from overuse by reducing the number of daily visitors and providing funds for better management, maintenance and oversight.